Viserio Cooldowns API

 Hourly request quota

 Each group gets 20 requests an hour, raised to 75 then 200 as the group is boosted.
-Access is never gated; boost only lifts this ceiling.
+We’re still tuning how much load the API can take, and may raise these limits over time.

 Conditional requests save bandwidth